 2013 NGO Partners, Projects, and Teams

 ·DiscoverHope Fund in Cajamarca, Peru, creates opportunities for women to overcome poverty through microcredit lending and financial education, business training, and other support services.
-Here is the Meadows Fellows Team:
+The 2013 Meadows Fellow team included:

 ·Cambio Creativo in Colón, Panama, provides educational programming, adult mentors, and outlets for artistic self-expression to youth in the poor community of Coco Solo.
-Here is the Meadows Fellows Team:
+The 2013 Meadows Fellow team included:

 ·Sister Communities of San Ramón, Nicaragua in San Ramón, Nicaragua, aims to empower local citizens to strengthen their communities through social and economic development.
-Here is the Meadows Fellows Team:
+The 2013 Meadows Fellow team included: